-We have implemented RGREFs twice: once as an axiomatic COQ embedding, and once as a Liquid Haskell library.
+We have implemented RGREFS twice: once as an axiomatic Coq embedding and once as a Liquid Haskell library.

 5.1.
-Axiomatic Cog DSL Implementation
+Axiomatic Coo DSL Implementation

-We implemented concurrent RGREFs as a modification of the original RGREF implementation [Gordon et al. 2013], itself a shallow axiomatic DSL embedding in COQ.
-This means we have given axioms in COQ for various RGREF primitives, whose types ensure they are used in a manner consistent with the type rules in Figure 4.
-This axiomatization's correctness relies on our hand-proven metatheory, while our data structure verifications are certified by COQ to be correct with respect to our axiomatization.
+We implemented concurrent RGREFS as a modification of the original RGREF implementation [Gordon et al. 2013], itself a shallow axiomatic DSL embedding in Coq.
+This means we have given axioms in Coq for various RGREF primitives, whose types ensure they are used in a manner consistent with the type rules in Figure 4.
+This axiomatization's correctness relies on our hand-proven metatheory, while our data structure verifications are certified by Coq to be correct with respect to our axiomatization.
 This is similar to the YNOT axiomatic shallow embedding of Hoare Type Theory [Nanevski et al. 2008; Chlipala et al. 2009].
-Proof obligations arising from RGREF type checking are by default presented to the user for interactive proof discharge, though as discussed in prior work [Gordon et al. 2013] we can use COQ's Program extension and proof search tactics to automatically discharge some obligations.
-Type-incorrect programs that fail to type check due to failure of conditions on the rely, guarantee, etc., present unsolvable proof obligations to the user, as with any COQ proof.
-In our COQ formulation, we move the contents of the RGREF reference type, and the type itself, into the universe Set rather than Prop, so the type of the reference constructor becomes:
+Proof obligations arising from RGREF type checking are by default presented to the user for interactive proof discharge, although, as discussed in prior work [Gordon et al. 2013], we can use CoQ's Program extension and proof search tactics to automatically discharge some obligations.
+Type-incorrect programs that fail to type check due to failure of conditions on the rely, guarantee, and so on, present unsolvable proof obligations to the user, as with any CoQ proof.
+In our CoQ formulation, we move the contents of the RGREF reference type, and the type itself, into the universe Set rather than Prop, so the type of the reference constructor becomes:

+'''

 forall (A:Set), hpred A -> hrel A -> hrel A -> Set

+'''

-This better supports interaction with existing COQ data types in Set, and avoids possible abuse of the proof irrelevance axiom.
+This better supports interaction with existing Coq data types in Set and avoids possible abuse of the proof irrelevance axiom.

 The implementation also replaces Figure 5's total formulation of folding by a partial formulation.
-Rather than defining a total function that computes a result type restricting use of embedded references, we specify conditions under which it is safe for reads through a reference to a τ with guarantee G to produce a value in type σ .
-In our core calculus this change is not useful (Figure 5 computes σ from τ and G), but in COQ we use inductive data types for convenience.
+Rather than defining a total function that computes a result type restricting use of embedded references, we specify conditions under which it is safe for reads through a reference to a $\tau$ with guarantee G to produce a value in type $\sigma$ .
+In our core calculus, this change is not useful (Figure 5 computes $\sigma$ from $\tau$ and G), but in Coo we use inductive data types for convenience.
 There is no general way to compute a new inductive data type that incorporates the restrictions of a guarantee relation.
 For example, a reference to a queue Node whose guarantee only permitted addition of odd numbers to the queue would require a fold to propagate this information into the tail reference when reading the node value.
-This result would no longer be an element of the Node type!
-So instead we place trusted safety conditions on when a result is sound as type classes, and provide a collection of general instances.
+This result would no longer be an element of the Node type.
+So, instead, we place trusted safety conditions on when a result is sound as type classes and provide a collection of general instances.
 Thus the type class instances validate specific result types for reads through references of certain rely/guarantee pairs.
-For instance, in the Treiber stack, the interior references use the relation local_imm for both rely and guarantee.
-Because local_imm only constrains the immediate referent and ignores the heap parameters to the relation, no transformation is needed (folding is a no-op) when reading through a reference with a local_imm guarantee.
+For instance, in the Treiber stack, the interior references use the relation local\imm for both rely and guarantee.
+Because local\imm only constrains the immediate referent and ignores the heap parameters to the relation, no transformation is needed (folding is a no-op) when reading through a reference with a local\imm guarantee.
 This is provided as a generic type class.